manasrpandya/Binary-Classification-of-Industrial-Casts-using-Ensemble-Classifier/README.md

 We have used over half a dozen machine learning algorithms and then used them to make the ensemble classifier for this purpose.

 For now, we have only implemented the code to differentiate defects from non-defects.
 Future advancements could include finding out what type of defect is actually present.

+THE DATASET HAS BEEN TAKEN FROM THE FOLLOWING KAGGLE LINK: https://www.kaggle.com/code/ginsaputra/visual-inspection-of-casting-products-using-cnn/notebook
 For further details on the project kindly have a look at the project report.

 For queries, contact me at my email: manasrpandya@gmail.com